Getting your Trinity Audio player ready...

 History of Essential Oils

 First of all, the ancient Greeks, Romans, and Egyptians were all known to have used aromatic oils.
 But in Turkey, aromatherapy and essential oils– using plants and their special properties have survived countless generations.
-And Turkey is a global producer for a wide range of essential oils including rose, lavender, citrus, laurel leaf, origanum, myrtle, fennel, anise, sage, rosemary, Melissa and juniper oils.
+And Turkey is a global producer for a wide range of essential oils, including rose, lavender, citrus, laurel leaf, origanum, myrtle, fennel, anise, sage, rosemary, Melissa, and juniper oils.

 Essential Oils as Travel Souvenirs

-Aromatherapy and Essential oils
+Aromatherapy and Essential Oils

 Aroma and memory are closely related.
 Inhaling the aroma of essential oils is widely believed to stimulate brain function and memory.
 And shopping for essential oils as a souvenir of my travels has become a passion.

-Because essential oils are an amazing way to transport me back to exotic places when I’m back home or not traveling.
+Essential oils are an amazing way to transport me back to exotic places when I’m back home or not traveling.
 I’ve shopped for them in exotic places like Indonesia, Thailand, and Hawaii.
 But none of those experiences will ever compare to shopping for them in Mısır Carsısı, aka the Spice Bazaar in Istanbul.

 Spice Bazaar in Istanbul